-4. Cut and notch the J-channel to form 90º corners.
+4. Cut 45º angles and notch the J-channel to form 90º corners.
 Mitering the J-channel instead of end-butting two sections together makes for a much stronger joint.

 5. Cut a tab at one end of the J-channel to insert into the next length.
 This prevents them from separating, while allowing movement.

 6. Attach the J-channel using screws.
 Vinyl has a tendency to expand and contract with temperature changes.
-Placing the screw in the center of the slot and snugging it just tight enough to allow side to side movement will prevent the slot from tearing through.
+Place the screw in the center of the slot and snug it just tight enough to allow side to side movement to prevent the slot from tearing through.
 Take the time to locate trusses and mark vent locations.

 Extending Fascia Wrap